Milan Things to Do: Top 10 Must-See Attractions

 Royal Palace

-The Royal Palace of Milan is located in Piazza Duomo and was for many centuries the seat of the government of the city of Milan, of the Kingdom of Lombardy-Veneto and then the royal residence until 1919.
-Today this splendid building has become the seat of exhibitions and exhibitions.
+The Royal Palace of Milan is located in Piazza Duomo.
+For many centuries, it was the seat of the government of the city of Milan and the Kingdom of Lombardy-Veneto.
+It was then the royal residence until 1919.
+Today, this splendid building has become the venue for exhibitions.

 Those who visit the exhibitions at the Royal Palace appreciate the works on display and the palace’s beauty with its large rooms and chandeliers of rare beauty.